 “THIS PROGRAM FUNDED IN PART BY MONROE COUNTY OFFICE FOR THE AGING, NEW YORK STATE OFFICE FOR THE AGING, US ADMINISTRATION ON AGING, AND PARTICIPANT CONTRIBUTIONS.”

 CARE MANAGEMENT SERVICESA care manager is available to serve residents age 60 and older and their care partners.
 The care manager works closely with individuals and families to address individual concerns and engage community resources that assist people to remain in their homes.
 One key function is to actively identify those in need of assistance and link them to services and information.

 If you are in need of these services please contact Eldersource Care Manager Norma Acosta at 585-244-8400 x106.
 Her Community Place hours are every other Tuesday from 9:30 AM to 11:30 AM by appointment.

 FOSTER GRANDPARENT PROGRAM

-The Foster Grandparent Program offers older adults ages 55 and up who meet income eligibility requirements the opportunity to assist children enrolled in educational programs at 36 area schools and childcare centers to succeed.
+The Foster Grandparent Program offers older adults ages 55 and up who meet income eligibility requirements the opportunity to assist children enrolled in educational programs at area schools, after school programs, and childcare centers to succeed.
 Students and teachers both benefit from the wisdom and experience of Foster Grandparents as they work one-on-one and in small groups with children providing academic, as well as social and emotional support, helping children to succeed.

-The Foster Grandparents volunteer 15-20 hours each week.
-Grandparent volunteers receive a small tax-free pay* and a meal each volunteer day.
+The Foster Grandparents volunteer 5 to 40 hours each week.
+Grandparent volunteers receive a small tax-free stipend*.
 Assistance with transportation is provided if needed.
 Support services are provided to the Foster Grandparents to assure their personal wellness is maintained.
 Additionally, on-going in-services are required to provide up-to-date training in working with children.
 Hablamos Español.